siderolabs/talos/website/content/docs/v0.14/Guides/upgrading-kubernetes.md

 patched mc at the node 172.20.0.2
 ```

-Once node boots with the new configuration, confirm upgrade with `kubectl get nodes <name>`:
+Once `kubelet` restarts with the new configuration, confirm upgrade with `kubectl get nodes <name>`:

 ```bash
 $ kubectl get nodes talos-default-master-1